 Screenings aren’t meant to be in depth or exhaustive.
 Instead, they’re designed to be quick, allowing screeners to pick up on any issues that obviously require further investigation.
 Additionally, they’re broad spectrum.
 While a more intensive exam might take things such as your or your family’s medical history into account, screenings skip that step in favor of what we might call a shotgun approach.
 Finally, it should be noted that screenings are often conducted by volunteers, nurses, or students instead of doctors.
 While the volunteers, nurses, and students are likely sharp, caring individuals, they won’t carry the same depth of experience as a qualified physician.

 Parents should take especially careful note of the above cautions.
-While a clean bill of health for your child following a vision screening might sound reassuring, it’s important to realize that these tests are far from the final word on well-being.
+A clean bill of health for your child following a vision screening might sound reassuring.
+However, it’s important to realize that these tests are far from the final word on well-being.

-Unlike a screening, doctors will actively examine for multiple disorders, including crossed or misturned eyes (strabismus), differences in acuity between the eyes (amblyopia), and a raft of other vision-related issues that a quicker checkup might not catch.
+Unlike a screening, doctors will actively examine for multiple disorders.
+These include crossed or misturned eyes (strabismus), differences in acuity between the eyes (amblyopia), and a raft of other vision-related issues that a quicker checkup might not catch.

 And your eyes aren’t the only things that could benefit from an exam.
 A long list of other diseases often show their earliest symptoms in a sufferer’s eyes – and we don’t mean that poetically.
 Let’s take Ankylosing Spondylitis, one flavor of inflammatory arthritis.
-Many people with AS often feel it first as non-specific back pain, a notoriously hard thing to pin on any one symptom.
-However AS can also cause telltale irritation to the eyes, something more likely to be picked up in an eye exam than a routine physical.
+Many people with AS often feel it first as non-specific back pain.
+This is a notoriously hard thing to pin on any one symptom.
+However, AS can also cause telltale irritation to the eyes.
+A doctor will detect this issue more easily in an eye exam than a routine physical.

 The biggest point you should take away from the above sections is this: vision screenings are not a sufficient safeguard of eye health.
-They’re helpful, definitely, but they simply aren’t designed to catch all possible problems and, when you’re talking about your vision, that’s not quite enough.
-Instead, it’s best to find an eye doctor you trust, and schedule consistent eye exams, with frequency contingent on their recommendations.
+They’re helpful, definitely, but they simply aren’t designed to catch all possible problems.
+When you’re talking about your vision, that’s not quite enough.
+Instead, it’s best to find an eye doctor you trust.
+Schedule consistent eye exams, with frequency contingent on their recommendations.
 This goes double for children.
 Vision screenings can easily miss a large percentage of the many, many things that can go wrong with a child’s eyes.
 So don’t be content with a school’s screenings; make sure your child sees a doctor early and often.

 Apart from that, do everything you can to keep your eyes healthy on a day-to-day basis.
 Screenings and exams aside, find ways to help yourself out.
-The RYV Ocu-Plus Formula, which includes 17 essential vitamins, minerals and herbs, ensures that your eyes are getting all the nutrients they need to stay in top form.
-By incorporating daily eye vitamins into your routine, you should get through your next screening – or exam – with flying colors.
+The Rebuild Your Vision Ocu-Plus Formula, which includes 17 essential vitamins, minerals and herbs, ensures that your eyes are getting all the nutrients they need to stay in top form.
+Eye exercises are another great way to keep your eyes in tip-top shape.
+By incorporating daily eye vitamins and exercises into your routine, you should get through your next screening – or exam – with flying colors.